Yusei Kikuchi has worst outing as Mariners lose 6-5 in Oakland, their fifth straight loss

 Crawford settled for a RBI double that trimmed the lead to one run.
 But Treinen got Shed Long to fly out to right to end the game.

-“We were about two feet away from still being playing,” Servais said.
+“We were about two feet away from still playing,” Servais said.
 “We just came up a little short.”

 The opinions expressed in reader comments are those of the author only, and do not reflect the opinions of The Seattle Times.